ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 For example, you might add a page that catalogs and links to your various apps.
-We recommend adding these routes and wrapping them all in `# uniform:remove` Code Fences as in the example above.
+We recommend adding these routes and wrapping them all in `# uniform:remove` Eject Fences as in the example above.

 ```elixir
 # uniform:remove